Happy Valley Improv Company

 Dawn Rosenbaum

+Dawn has been doing improv since 2004 with a specialty in interactive theatre.
+They have done improv in places spanning from Pennsylvania to New England, and are so proud to be the Director of Community Enrichment for Happy Valley Improv.
+An original HVI company member, Dawn is known for being quirky, loud, and the perfect person for a heart to heart conversation.
+When not on the stage, Dawn spends time enjoying all food related tasks, and outdoor activities with their partner and dogs.
 Ed ConklinEd is old enough to remember when having an Atari 2600 meant you had made it.
 He still has one today.
 He once took a HVI class and it changed his life.
 "I hung around long enough and now they can’t get rid of me."

 Lauren SteinbergLauren started doing improv to try something new and push herself out of her comfort zone.
 She found a great community of creative, thoughtful, giving people and is always excited to imagine and build worlds with them.
 When she’s not doing improv, Lauren is a fundraiser, maker of all sorts of things, and community enthusiast.

-When Mack isn’t performing, you might find her painting, journaling, or spending two hours getting dressed in the morning.
 Mel Lunderby-TobinMel grew up watching “Whose Line is it Anyway?” but never seriously considered she could be part of the magic of improv until she grew up.
 One day while sitting in the trunk of a car trying to catch kittens in the wilds behind her work, she asked one Rich De Luca what the heck Happy Valley Improv was and the rest is history.

 While not hamming it up on stage, Mel can be found napping, playing video games, reading, geocaching, and eating the delicious food lovingly made by her partner.
-She also shares her life with her two sassy rabbits (Amadeus & Beatrix) and her two sassy cats (Columbia & Dax). |
+She also shares her life with her two sassy rabbits (Amadeus & Beatrix) and her two sassy cats (Columbia & Dax).
+Rich De LucaEducation Director